seperman/fast-autocomplete/README.md

 Are you still on Python 2?
 TIME TO UPGRADE.

+# Licence

+MIT

 # DAWG

+The data structure we use in this library is called Dawg.

 DAWG stands for Directed Acyclic Word Graph.
 Here is an example DAWG based on the "makes_models_short.csv" that is provided in the tests: